Our story

 Mission

-Grounded in the fundamental belief that quality education stems from effective instruction, Teacher Mentors Abroad (TMA) is devoted to the work of building teachers’ capacity in under-resourced environments throughout the world.
+Grounded in the fundamental belief that quality education stems from effective instruction, Teacher Mentors Abroad (TMA) is devoted to the work of strengthening educators’ capacity in the Dominican Republic.

 History